GrahamJamesKeane/VPS/3 - Formant Synthesis/README.md

 # 1 - Formant Synthesis with VPS (VPSF)

 This custom oscillator was designed for the **Korg NTS-1 Nu:Tekt digital synthesizer**.
 This programs implements formant peak synthesis using the Vector Phaseshaping (VPS) technique.
-It also utilises pitch-tracked filters from the BiQuad utility to reduce noise in the output.
+The program utilises pitch-tracked filters from the BiQuad utility to reduce noise in the output.
+It also uses bipolar parameters to increase the precision of the sweep for the inflection point components.

 - [VPSF Program Files](https://github.com/GrahamJamesKeane/VPS/tree/main/3%20-%20Formant%20Synthesis/vpsf_1)